Search

 No. The building itself is sound, but it was red‑placarded due to landslide risk from the hillside behind it.

-In order for the Mount Surf Club to reopen, Tauranga City Council is working towards downgrading of the red placard.
 The QLRA will inform all ongoing risk mitigation and decision-making.
 The results of the QLRA will enable the Lifeguard Service Board to make decisions on the future of the building to ensure the safety of their members and the public who use the building.
 The community will be informed as these decisions progress.

 Pilot Bay Boat Ramp